Table of Contents

 - Inheritance tax: Pat lives in a state with an inheritance tax.
 That state charges 10% on transfers to individuals who are not relatives of the deceased person (or who are otherwise exempt from paying taxes).
 Therefore, Jane must pay $80,000.
 If Jane was Pat's daughter, the assets might pass without any inheritance tax, depending on state law.

 Different Taxes for Different Situations

 These tax types may both arise after somebody dies with assets.
-But there is a big difference between estate tax and inheritance tax, and you might not have to pay taxes in some cases.
-Estate planning can help you predict what an estate may owe, and it can help your beneficiaries plan for their futures.
+There is a big difference between estate tax and inheritance tax, and you might not have to pay taxes in some cases.
+Estate planning can help you predict what an estate owes, and can help beneficiaries plan for their futures.
 Consider speaking with a tax or legal professional for more information.